We help you discover your callings and overcome obstacles

 That’s when she created Brand Identity Quest, a 14 week course to help entrepreneurs launch and brand their startups.
 She invested in years of Internet marketing courses, eventually getting certified as a Digital Marketer in 2016.

 Throughout many of her years of homeschooling, she found that creating her own groups was the most effective social activity for her son.
 That’s when she started Explorers Creativity Club.
-Her nephew Nathen came up with his wife Jaden to help in one of the events.
+Her nephew Nathen came up to help in one of the events.
 The children made boffer swords and Nathen led them in ditch battling.
 It was a huge success and got them to thinking: Why not start a Live Action Role Playing club?
-So Nathen and Jaden moved up to Colorado Springs in the summer of 2017 and they started their Explorers LARPing Creativity Club.
-They are in their second school season, have done one summer camp and are planning a camp for 2019.
+So Nathen moved up to Colorado Springs in the summer of 2017 and they started their Explorers LARPing Creativity Club.
+They are in their fourth school season, have done three summer camps.
+While Nathen has moved on to other opportunities, her son Sam and Dana still lead this thriving program.

 Her journey of becoming an entrepreneur has been a wild roller coaster ride, but she knows that it has been a journey of her faith.
-And always, even when she wants to quit, she keeps on going because of her son who inspires her day by day.
+And always, even when she wants to quit, she keeps on going because of her son who inspires her day by day who is now taking a more active role as her apprentice and assistant.

 Recently her dream of owning a camper came true.
 In fact, they found a glamper, a 1976 Red Dale Camper, completely decorated to exactly her style.
 Everyone who knows her well agrees the camper is Dana to a T!
 Owning this camper is very nostalgic to her as Dana had traveled as a young child around the world with her family as the youngest of five in a 1968 Red Dale Camper.
 One of her goals is to write a book about her experiences and adventures and to help her mother write one also.